 Supply and Demand

-At its core, supply and demand are the basis for what causes the stock market to rise and fall.
-When demand for a stock or ETF (see What is an ETF?) rises, shares of the stock or ETF are bought up, causing the supply of shares at the current price available for purchase to decrease.
-This means that buyers need to be willing to pay more for shares, leading to increases in price for the stock or ETF.
-On the flip side, when demand drops, the supply of shares being sold is higher than the number of shares investors want to buy, causing the price to drop.
+At its core, the economics of supply and demand are the basis for what causes the stock market to rise and fall.
+When demand for a stock or ETF (What is an ETF?) rises, shares of the stock or ETF are bought up, causing the supply of shares at the current price available for purchase to decrease.
+This means that buyers need to be willing to pay more for shares, leading to increases in stock prices.
+On the flip side, when demand drops, the supply of shares being sold is higher than the number of shares investors want to buy, causing the stock price to drop.